khusroo7/Diabetes-Prediction-Model/README.md

 Project Overview
 <br>

-This project focuses on developing a predictive model for diabetes using Logistic Regression, a popular statistical method for binary classification problems.
+This project focuses on developing a predictive model for diabetes using Logistic Regression and Support Vector Machine, a popular statistical method for binary classification problems.
 The primary objective is to leverage various health-related features to predict whether an individual is likely to develop diabetes.
 The model is built on a dataset sourced from Kaggle, which includes a range of medical and demographic variables that are commonly associated with diabetes risk.

 <br>
 Dataset Description: